 Chickens, goats, deer, rabbits, mice and hedgehogs will all munch on dandelions as they graze.

-Dandelions act as an early spring food source for bees so be sure to leave plenty for them.
+Dandelions act as an early spring food source for bees (although they are not as important as many people suggest) so be sure to leave plenty for them.

 Songbirds are infinitely more interested in the dandelion seeds.

 It is truly food for everyone, so make sure to only take as much as you need!